pancakeswap/pancake-document/code/smart-contracts/pancakeswap-exchange/router-v2.md

   returns (uint[] memory amounts);
 ```

-Receive an as many output tokens as possible for an exact amount of BNB.
+Receive as many output tokens as possible for an exact amount of BNB.

 | Name                  | Type      |                                                                                                                                      |
 | --------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------ |